ShadowGear-SL/vscode-lsl-fs/README.md

 ## Future plans

+Add syntax highlighting for Firestorm Preprocessor directives.
+Add incoming LSL features currently being tested in RC Bluesteel.
 Create a proper Language Server Protocol for LSL to properly implement intellisense.

 ## Patch Notes

+### 0.1.5
+* Fix snippet tab completion.
+* Update LSL version to 2023-01-11.577595.
+* Fill in missing snippets for new (and not new) functions and constants.
+* Update deprecation and restricted use warnings.

 ### 0.1.0